Online Retail Sales Training

 How Much Should Retail Sales Training Online Cost?

-We’ve already said you can get retail sales training online for anything from zero to over $50 per person per month.
-And that you get what you pay for.
+We’ve already said you can get retail sales training online for anything from zero to over $50 per person per month, and you get what you pay for.

 Quite simply, there is nothing you can do in your retail business that has the potential to touch each and every customer day in and day out as a good retail sales training program.

-Wouldn’t you pay $200 a month to get $1000 more in sales, to see your close rate double, to improve your UPT?
-Seems obvious, doesn’t it?
+Wouldn’t you pay $200 monthly to get $1000 more in sales, see your close rate double, and improve your UPT?
+It seems obvious, doesn’t it?
 The potential upside to your return on investment (ROI) is huge as long as you drive the process.

 But You Can't Wait Until You're At Death's Door.

-The reason so many retailers don’t value training is they haven’t experienced what training can do for them.
-Those who come to retail training easily have come from a culture where training is a way of life and where money is spent to develop employees in a drive to differentiate from competitors by the the quality of service given to their customers.
+So many retailers don’t value training because they haven’t experienced what training can do for them.
+Those who come to retail training easily have come from a culture where training is a way of life and where money is spent to develop employees in a drive to differentiate from competitors by the quality of service given to their customers.

-They see the return on investment in multiple ways from lower employee turnover, less mistakes, higher conversions, happier associates and satisfied customers.
+They see the return on investment in multiple ways, including lower employee turnover, fewer mistakes, higher conversions, happier associates, and satisfied customers.

 Retail Sales Training Online - Measuring Your Success

 The best online retail sales training program will be able to show you the number of pass/fails on a given course or lesson.
 That helps you see how seriously your learners take the training.
-It is not uncommon to discover a high number of fails in the early lessons as associates become acquainted with the training process and realize they will be held accountable.
+It is not uncommon to discover many failures in the early lessons as associates become acquainted with the training process and realize they will be held accountable.

-The reporting functions in your online retail sales training program are important as well.
-Checkout SalesRX certification program in this video.
+The reporting functions in your online retail sales training program are also important.
+This video explains the SalesRX certification program.

 Improving Your use of Online Retail Sales Training

-If you’ve read this far, you might have analyzed your own sales training efforts and come to the conclusion you’re not getting the results you hoped for.
+If you’ve read this far, you might have analyzed your sales training efforts and concluded that you’re not getting the desired results.

 What steps can you take to improve your outcomes?

-Many training programs fail because they didn’t do what has been outlined previously in this post, no buy-in from the top, not enough explanation of why you’re doing it to the managers, no expectations set, and no one inspecting what was expected.
+Many training programs fail because they don’t follow the steps outlined in this post, there is no buy-in from the top, insufficient explanation of why you’re doing it to the managers, expectations are not set, and no one inspects what is expected.

-The most obvious reason retail sales training - whether in in-person or online - fails is that the content was not good from the start and probably formatted on the cheap.
+The most obvious reason retail sales training - in-person or online - fails is that the content was not good from the start and probably formatted cheaply.

 Remember, we're talking culture change here.

-Culture change requires the utmost planning and executing of the content.
-The good news is that an online retail sales training program like mine has been vetted by thousands of retailers and tens of thousands of learners, so you know the content won’t be the problem when you buy it.
+Cultural change requires the utmost planning and execution of the content.
+The good news is that an online retail sales training program like mine has been vetted by thousands of retailers and tens of thousands of learners, so you know the content won’t be a problem when you buy it.

-Even if your retail training program is working, your goal is to create a culture of constant learning about human beings - not just products - so always be looking for examples in movies, in other stores, or in your online searches for new ways to describe exceptional retail customer service.
+Even if your retail training program is working, your goal is to create a culture of constant learning about human beings—not just products—so always look for examples in movies, other stores, or online searches for new ways to describe exceptional retail customer service.

 Overcoming Challenges in Online Retail Sales Training